Usman228811/montization-kit/README.md

 AdKit.analytics.postAnalytics("Main_idenify_plant_btn")

-// if toast events in debug mode just add in app class
+// If you want to show toast events in debug mode, just add the code in the App class.

 onInitSdk = {
                 AdKit.analytics.showToast(BuildConfig.DEBUG)